EternityForest/THUNDERWARS/README.md

 * What are the next actionable steps to completing the task?
 * Can or should this project or desired new behavior be reinforced by attaching it to something you already do?
 * Can this be scheduled for a specific time, or as a recurring event?
+* What specific positive Implementation Intentions (When/If X, I will Y) can you form about this?

 ### 🛡 DEFENSIVE STRATEGY